Last Updated on January 29, 2023 by Jim Ferri

 The landscape along the road outside of Lecce is arid, as well as a bit scuzzy and trashy in some areas.
 So when we neared the actual tip of the heel we were shocked.
 Everything quickly became very picturesque.

-A quarter mile before we reached the coast a tall lighthouse loomed up in the distance, backlit by an azure sea and sky.
+A quarter mile before we reached the coast e could see a tall lighthouse looming in the distance, backlit by an azure sea and sky.
 It was the Lighthouse of Santa Maria di Leuca, named for the town on the other side of the headland.

 But not far beyond we came to a small barricade that blocked the entrance to the road to the lighthouse to all vehicles.
 I found a place to park nearby and when I got out to take some photos, I saw that all of the Italians were ignoring the barricade and simply driving around it.
-I followed.
+I jumped back in the car and followed.

 Basilica Sanctuary of Santa Maria de Finibus Terrae